The power of data mapping in the healthcare industry

 Data migration

-Data migration refers to transferring data from one system to another, often driven by switching to a new system, upgrading an existing one, or undergoing digital transformation activities, such as moving to cloud systems.
-Data mapping establishes a correspondence between data fields in different systems, error-free transfer, and maintaining data consistency with the original.
+Data migration refers to transferring data from one system to another, often when switching to a new system, upgrading an existing one, moving to the cloud, or undergoing digital transformation.
+During migration, data mapping establishes connections between data fields in different IT systems, enables error-free transfer, and helps maintain data consistency across solutions.

 Data integration

-Data integration involves combining data from different sources into a single location, which is particularly important for companies using multiple data management systems.
-Data mapping plays a crucial role in integration, since it creates bridges between the systems that use your data, ensuring its consistency and accuracy.
+Data integration combines data from different sources into a single location, which is an absolute must-have for healthcare providers collecting operational and care-related data from various systems.
+Data mapping is a natural step during the integration since it bridges the systems that use the same data and guarantees its consistency and accuracy.

 Data transformation